 top of page

-Your practice on the yoga mat helps you build flexibility in mind and body, so you can be more flexible off your mat, too.
+Your practice on the yoga mat helps you become more flexible in mind and body, so you can be more flexible off your yoga mat, too.

 Woman in bright pink yoga top and blue yoga pants in Forward Fold on a teal yoga mat on a wood deck with green trees in the background